phillord/tawny-owl/docs/getting-started.md

 ## Visualising

-[Protege](http://protege.stanford.edu/) provides an excellent environment for visualisating and navigating through an ontology.
+[Protege](http://protege.stanford.edu/) provides an excellent environment for visualisation and navigating through an ontology.
 It interacts quite nicely with Tawny-OWL, as a viewer rather like using a Web Browser while developing a web site, or a PDF viewer while writing LaTeX.